hdShang/arxiv-daily/docs/cs-CL/2025-06-04/papers/250603901v2-magic-mushroom-a-customizable-benchmark-for-fine-grained-analysis-of.md

 ---
 layout: default
-title: Magic Mushroom: A Customizable Benchmark for Fine-grained Analysis of Retrieval Noise Erosion in RAG Systems
+title: "Magic Mushroom: A Customizable Benchmark for Fine-grained Analysis of Retrieval Noise Erosion in RAG Systems"
 ---

 # Magic Mushroom: A Customizable Benchmark for Fine-grained Analysis of Retrieval Noise Erosion in RAG Systems